neo4j/graphql/docs/markdown/CONTRIBUTING.md

 There are plenty of public channels available too, though.
 If you simply want to get started or have a question on how to use a particular feature, ask a question in [Neo4j Online Community](https://community.neo4j.com/).

-If you think you might have hit a bug in our software (it happens occasionally!) or you have specific feature request then use the issue feature at [Github Issues](https://github.com/neo4j/graphql/issues).
-Check first though as someone else may have already raised something similar.
+If you want to report a bug or request a new feature, please [raise an issue](https://github.com/neo4j/graphql/issues/new/choose) and you will be asked to provide us with the relevant information.
+Please check first though as someone else may have already raised something similar.

-Include as much information as you can in any request you make:

--   Which versions of our products are you using?
--   What does your Schema, or a section of it, looks like ?
--   What operating system are you on?
--   What query caused the problem?
--   What errors are you seeing?
--   What solutions have you tried already?

 ## Submitting your contribution